-SPARTAN FORUM is the regular class for men students and meets in the Men Students' Parlors of the church every Sunday noon.
-The program is varied, including talks by faculty members, outside speakers, and student discussions.
-STUDENT CLUB (Dale Granger, president of the cabinet) is a social organization having its clubrooms in the church and is open to all students.
-Its purpose is the organizing of creative, varied, democratic and inexpensive social activities for students.
+STUDENT CLUB (Elva Lea Foltz, president) is a social and recreational organization open to all students, with headquarters in the Church.
+Its purpose is the organizing of creative, varied, democratic, and inexpensive social activities.
 A party is held every Friday evening.
-Membership at a nominal fee.
+Membership is at a nominal fee.